serghiou/rtransparent/README.md

 2. Commenting - more comments will be added to explain non-trivial aspects of the code.
 3. Vignette - a vignette explaining how to use the code is coming.

+## Getting help

+If you encounter a bug, please file an issue with a minimal reproducible example on GitHub.
+For questions and other discussion, please use community.rstudio.com or the manipulatr mailing list.

 </div>